Generative Models From and For Sampling-Based MPC: A Bootstrapped Approach For Adaptive Contact-Rich Manipulation: Related Work

 \paragraph*{Learning Sampling Distributions for Online MPC} Another line of work aims to improve SPC by learning structured priors over control sequences in latent action spaces using generative models \cite{sacks2023learning, power2024learning}.
-These methods typically rely on expert demonstrations, which lack exploratory diversity, and require complex bi-level training to learn both latent spaces and their distributions.
-In contrast, we focus on directly leveraging the diverse data that can be produced by sampling-based MPC in an offline data collection setting.
-Freed from real-time constraints, we can expand the search space during planning, yielding richer control sequences that support efficient sampling through simpler generative models at test time.
+These methods typically rely on expert demonstrations, which lack exploratory diversity and require complex bi-level training to learn both the latent spaces and their distributions.
+In contrast, we focus on directly leveraging the diverse data produced by sampling-based MPC during offline data collection.
+Freed from real-time constraints, we can instead expand the search space during planning to yield richer control sequences that support efficient sampling through simpler generative models.

+\paragraph*{Infinite-Horizon Value Approximation and MPC} A complementary line of research seeks to reduce the myopia of finite-horizon MPC by learning \emph{infinite-horizon value functions} and integrating them into the control loop~\cite{jordana2025infinite, hoeller2020deep, lowrey2018plan, hatch2021value}.
+These methods approximate an infinite-horizon value signal over states, which is then used as a terminal cost or shaping function for MPC, thereby injecting long-horizon foresight into an otherwise short-horizon optimizer.
+These approaches share the same motivation as ours, i.e., mitigating the short-horizon bias of online optimization, but are orthogonal in how they inject long-term structure.
+Even with an accurate estimate of the infinite-horizon value function, MPC still requires an effective mechanism for \emph{searching} the control space.
+In contrast, our method focuses directly on improving this search by learning generative models over successful control sequences, thereby guiding the sampling distribution used by SPC.